Do-it-yourself biology: History

 In 2008, the DIYbio organization was founded by Jason Bobe and Mackenzie Cowell and its first meeting held.

 In 2010, Genspace opened the first community biology lab, Ten months later it was followed by BioCurious, and Victoria Makerspace.
-Many other labs and organizations followed, including but not limited to Counter Culture Labs in Oakland, CA, Baltimore Underground Science Space in Baltimore, MD, TheLab in Los Angeles, CA and Denver Biolabs in Denver, CO.
+Many other labs and organizations followed, including but not limited to Counter Culture Labs in Oakland, CA, Baltimore Underground Science Space in Baltimore, MD, TheLab in Los Angeles, CA, Denver Biolabs in Denver, CO, and SoundBio Lab in Seattle, WA.

 It has been estimated that in 2014 there have been 50 DIY biology labs around the world.

 In 2016, the first conference to focus specifically on biohacking was announced to take place in September in Oakland, CA.

 Aspects

 The DIYbio movement seeks to revise the notion that one must be an academic with an advanced degree to make any significant contribution to the biology community.
 It allows large numbers of small organizations and individuals to participate in research and development, with spreading knowledge a higher priority than turning profits.
 In recent years, there are various DIY ways to live healthy and many of them also focuses on different simple ways to biohack mind, body, metabolism and sleep.

 The motivations for DIY biology include (but aren't limited to) lowered costs, entertainment, medicine, biohacking, life extension, and education.
 Recent work combining open-source hardware of microcontrollers like the Arduino and RepRap 3-D printers, very low-cost scientific instruments have been developed.